jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/reporting-monitoring-data.md

-## Report Monitoring Data
+# Report Monitoring Data
 The function of Custom Metric Monitoring provides you with an interface for reporting monitoring data, so that you can report the time series data collected by yourself to the Monitoring.
-Currently, the method of OpenAPI is supported to report, and the original data and the aggregated statistics can be reported.
+OpenAPI and command line tool CLI are currently supported for reporting; raw data and aggregated statistics can be reported.
+## OpenAPI Reporting

 ### Reporting Interface Description

 1. Interface Name: putMetricData

-2. Public Domain Name:
+2. Public Domain Name

 Region | Domain name
 ---|---